1. Click on ROOsearch to jump to the search page. ROOsearch simultaneously searches all of the library resources with one search!

 If your book has a prefix, the book will be shelved in alphanumeric order within the collection indicated by the prefix:

-If you ever have trouble locating a book by call number, just contact the reference desk on either the first floor or the second floor.
+If you ever have trouble locating a book by call number, just contact the reference desk on the first floor.

 In ROOsearch, try searching for books on a particular person, event, or concept.
 For example, search for Frederick Douglass, Selma march, slave narratives, or the Harlem Renaissance.